chalupa-muntinlupa/kherimoya/README.md

     ```bash
     git clone https://github.com/chalupa-muntinlupa/kherimoya
     ```
 2. Go in each script, and change the MARA_PATH= & PROJECT_PATH=.
-I don't remember what these variables mean, I think mara path is Kheremara's path??
-But Kheremara shouldn't be installed
+MARA_PATH is the path to a directory which has a python env called "maraenv" that has Endstone installed, and PROJECT_PATH is the location of Kherimoya's root. *(This step will no longer be needed in Kherimoya's next update, where we upgrade our scripts)*

 ...And that's it!
 Please don't install this, it's not ready for actual use right now.